codeceptjs/CodeceptJS/docs/puppeteer.md

 I.see('Incorrect username or password.', '.flash-error');
 ```

-It's readable and simple, contains XPath and works using Puppeteer API!
+It's readable and simple and works using Puppeteer API!

 ## Setup